Shi-ma/RUSE/README.md

 # RUSE
-Metric for Metric for Automatic Machine Translation Evaluation, RUSE: Regression model Using Sentence Embeddings
+RUSE: Regression model Using Sentence Embeddings for Automatic Machine Translation Evaluation
 We submitted it to WMT18 Metrics Shared Task.

 ## Dependencies